Yorkdale Shopping Centre: Retail mix

 When first opened, Yorkdale had a large number of clothing retailers along with large department stores in the mix of stores.
 Yorkdale was the first Canadian mall to include two major department stores: Simpson's and Eaton's, under the same roof.
 Eaton's went bankrupt in 1999 and its space was redeveloped into a new wing that opened in 2005.

-Since the late 1990s onward, Yorkdale's management has focused on attracting luxury brand retailers, especially those selling clothing and accessories, as well as high-end electronics, a strategy also adopted by Sherway Gardens.
-These include Versace, Bulgari, Burberry, Cartier, Chanel, Gucci, Prada, Kate Spade, Tory Burch, Moncler, Jimmy Choo, Apple, and Bose.
+Since the late 1990s onward, Yorkdale's management has focused on attracting luxury brand retailers, especially those selling clothing and accessories, as well as high-end electronics, a strategy also adopted by Sherway Gardens, owned by rival mall operator Cadillac Fairview.
+These include Versace, Bulgari, Burberry, Cartier, Chanel, Gucci, Prada, Kate Spade, Loewe, Tory Burch, Moncler, Jimmy Choo, Apple, and Bose before Bose closed most physical retail operations, including its Yorkdale location.
 Yorkdale has also attracted American and international retailers seeking to expand to Canada.
 Yorkdale bought out the lease of Sears in 2014 to reallocate that space for higher-priced department stores.

-Unlike other major malls in Toronto, such as Toronto Eaton Centre, Scarborough Town Centre, Sherway Gardens, and Fairview Mall, Yorkdale does not have grocery stores or discount store tenants, though before the late 1990s, Yorkdale had a Dominion grocery store and an LCBO.
-However, Yorkdale has a Shoppers Drug Mart.
-In the vicinity of Yorkdale, there are factory outlets and discount stores nearby on Orfus Road, while big box stores are located on Dufferin Street just north of Highway 401.
-Lawrence Allen Centre, formerly Lawrence Square Shopping Centre, to the south on Lawrence Avenue at Allen Road, serves the local community.

-Yorkdale places a requirement on each tenant to renovate regularly.
+Yorkdale owner Oxford Properties places a requirement on each tenant to renovate regularly.
 When each tenant renews its lease with the mall, they are required to renovate their store.

+List of anchor stores

 Canadian firsts

 Yorkdale has been the point of entry into the Canadian market for many widely known international commercial enterprises.
 Companies that have opened or plan on opening their first Canadian store at Yorkdale include: